Multi-Agent Route Planning as a QUBO Problem: Experimental Results

 \paragraph{Penalty regimes and scaling:} Fig.~\ref{fig:pct} focuses on the large-scale scenario (radius $=5\,\mathrm{km}$) and illustrates how the three key performance indicators ($\mathrm{Pct}_{\mathrm{cov}}, \mathrm{Pct}_{\mathrm{ov}}, \mathrm{Pct}_{\mathrm{veh}}$) evolve as the fleet size increases under soft and hard penalty regimes.
 As the number of vehicles grows, coverage and the fraction of selected vehicles decrease steadily, as a larger number of vehicles must share the same road infrastructure, while overlap remains consistently low.
 The $\lambda_{\text{soft}}$ regime maintains higher coverage and assigns more vehicles across all scales, whereas $\lambda_{\text{hard}}$ achieves lower overlap at the cost of reduced coverage and vehicle selection.
 The overlap under $\lambda_{\text{hard}}$ stays close to zero even for very large fleets, again, indicating strong congestion control.

 From a practical perspective, this behavior suggests a useful planning tool.
 Given a desired coverage level or an acceptable overlap threshold, the curves can be used to estimate how many vehicles can be deployed without overloading the network.
-In this sense, the proposed framework supports not only optimization but also capacity planning, enabling decision-makers to balance fleet size, coverage targets, and congestion constraints in real-world urban routing scenarios.
+In this sense, the proposed framework supports not only optimization but also capacity planning.

-\paragraph{Structural and distributional traffic metrics} Beyond aggregate coverage and overlap, additional metrics reveal how traffic is structurally distributed across the network.
+\paragraph{Structural and distributional traffic metrics:} Beyond aggregate coverage and overlap, additional metrics reveal how traffic is structurally distributed across the network.
 The overlap graph density $\delta$ and average degree $\bar d$ indicate how strongly selected routes interact.
-In the small networks with radius $1\,\mathrm{km}$, $\delta$ typically ranges from $0.37$ to $0.43$, with $\bar d$ growing from roughly $80$ (200 vehicles) to more than $420$ (1000 vehicles), whereas in the $5\,\mathrm{km}$ cases $\delta$ drops to around $0.06$ and $\bar d$ remains near $125$--$160$, reflecting sparser interactions.
+In the small networks with radius $1\,\mathrm{km}$, $\delta$ typically ranges from $0.37$ to $0.43$, with $\bar d$ growing from roughly $80$ (200 vehicles) to more than $420$ (1,000 vehicles), whereas in the $5\,\mathrm{km}$ cases $\delta$ drops to around $0.06$ and $\bar d$ remains near $125$--$160$, reflecting sparser interactions.

 Traffic concentration metrics further clarify how overlap is distributed spatially.
 For weak penalties, the normalized Shannon entropy $H_{\mathrm{norm}}$ remains close to one and HHI values are very small, indicating nearly uniform usage.
-As penalties strengthen, entropy decreases slightly, and HHI increases modestly, accompanied by higher average node overlap $\bar u$ and larger top-10\% overlap shares $S_{10}$.
+As penalties strengthen, entropy decreases slightly, and HHI increases modestly, accompanied by higher average node overlap $\bar u$ and larger top 10\% overlap shares $S_{10}$.
 Importantly, these changes indicate controlled concentration rather than extreme congestion, confirming that improved coverage is achieved without collapsing traffic onto a small set of nodes.

 In practical terms, this means that after optimization, the traffic is spread relatively evenly over the network.
 Stronger penalties introduce some concentration on high-utility nodes, but without creating dominant bottlenecks or congestion hotspots, indicating a well-balanced post-optimization network structure.